abuteho/hello-world/README.md

 # hello-world

-Hi!
-a noob that try to learn
+I'm a noob that try to learn